ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### Run-time testing

-To some degree you could consider `set -u` feature to be a "run time test" -- "test if variable is defined, and if not -- fail".  **bash** and other shells do actually provide a command called `test`, which can perform various basic checks and return with non-0 exit code if
+To some degree you could consider the `set -u` feature to be a "run time test" -- "test if variable is defined, and if not -- fail".  **bash** and other shells do actually provide a command called `test`, which can perform various basic checks and return with non-0 exit code if